rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.4.6* -> Fixed an issue with pdf417 whitespace, rotation, and compaction.
+Fix courtesy of first time contribution from GitHub user agkyunromb.
 * *v0.4.4* -> Major update of QRCode support.

     The ZXing-Cpp QRCode library has been integrated.
 This brings large enhancements to the detection and decoding